network-tocoder/AI-network-automation/README.md

 <summary>❌ "Rate limit exceeded" or "429 TooManyRequests"</summary>

 ```
-This is per-minute rate limiting, not daily quota.
+This is per-minute rate limiting, NOT daily quota.

 Solution: Wait 1-2 minutes and try again.